 - The Alcohol and Gaming Commission of Ontario (AGCO) will start accepting licence applications from prospective retailers on January 6, 2020.

-- Specific store authorization applications will be accepted beginning on March 2, 2020.
+- Specific store owner authorization applications will be accepted beginning on March 2, 2020.

 - Licenses will start being awarded in April, at a rate of approximately 20 licenses per month for the next year.